Schwaggot/fdpi/tools/README.md

   differ for QUIC packets.
 - **tshark baselines are not committed.** Generated baselines are in `.gitignore` and must be regenerated locally ( requires tshark).
 This ensures results always reflect the local tshark version.
+- **tshark RTCP heuristic disabled.** The `rtcp_udp` heuristic dissector is disabled because it aggressively pattern-matches on random UDP payloads and produces false positives flagged as malformed packets.